top of page

 New programs in the classroom or in extracurricular activities

-• Grants may be submitted and funded at any time.
+• Grants may be submitted at any time.

 • There is a $5,000 limit on funds requested.